-Welcome to a new series of bi-weekly podcasts that, in association with PSI CALC (Careers and Academic Liaison Committee), discuss medical statistics as a career option.
+Welcome to a new series of bi-weekly podcasts that, in association with PSI Careers, discuss medical statistics as a career option.

 This series is aimed at university students reading Mathematics or Statistics wanting to know more about the career opportunities available in the Pharmaceutical and Healthcare industry as a statistician.

-By listening to this CALC podcast series you will gain an insight into:
+By listening to this PSI Careers podcast series you will gain an insight into:

 - Role of a medical statistician

 - An overview of the drug development process

 PSI Careers Episodes can be found by clicking the links below…